Anaphylaxis and allergy management procedures

 2. Assess and manage risk

 All department workplaces must take a risk management approach to reduce exposure to allergens in the environment.
-Schools can access the department’s work health and safety Risk Management Procedure for advice and strategies to mitigate anaphylaxis in a school.
+Schools can access the department’s WHS risk management procedures for advice and strategies to mitigate anaphylaxis in a school.

 Work Health and Safety Advisors can help schools complete a risk assessment and develop a risk assessment plan, as a whole-school approach.
 This information, which can also form the basis of a student’s individual health support plan, should consider: